 More than 475 undergraduates have declared Psychology as their major.

-Our faculty and staff in the Department of Psychology are here to help you learn and to help you pursue the study of psychology as you approach your personal and career goals.
+The faculty and staff in Psychology are here to help you learn and to help you pursue the study of psychology as you approach your personal and career goals.
 Our full-time faculty all hold doctoral degrees from major U.S. universities, and they represent a broad range of specializations.
-Among the major interest areas represented in the department are: Clinical and counseling psychology, group and individual behavior therapies, learning, social psychology, physiological psychology, and applied psychology.
+Among the major interest areas represented are: Clinical and counseling psychology, group and individual behavior therapies, learning, social psychology, physiological psychology, and applied psychology.

 Do a field practicum with Jackson County Mental Health or the Oregon State Police.
 Create an internship in a private residential treatment facility.
 Participate in graduate-level research with faculty.
 Present at local, regional, and national conferences.

-These are among the many opportunities available to undergraduates in the Department of Psychology at SOU.
+These are among the many opportunities available to undergraduates in Psychology at SOU.
 As a psychology major, you can explore your area of interest while learning core scientific and theoretical principles of psychology.

 Enjoy SOU's small class sizes and take advantage of the research and scholarship opportunities offered by SOU's many partnerships with local agencies and organizations.
-The Department of Psychology offers several program emphases for psychology majors, depending on particular career plans (e.g., paraprofessional programs and pregraduate school programs, including experimental, clinical or counseling, child psychology, and organizational psychology).
+There are several program emphases offered for psychology majors, depending on particular career plans (e.g., paraprofessional programs and pre-graduate school programs, including experimental, clinical or counseling, child psychology, and organizational psychology).

-The Psychology Department is housed in the Education-Psychology Building which includes state-of-the-art equipment for classroom instruction, research, the students' study of learning, biofeedback, and other subspecialty areas.
+Psychology courses and faculty are housed in the Education-Psychology Building which includes state-of-the-art equipment for classroom instruction, research, the students' study of learning, biofeedback, and other subspecialty areas.
 For our Masters students, facilities also include a computerized lab, videotape equipment, and observation rooms.